From Exclusion to Innovation: How the Forgotten Story of Women’s Saddle Sores Is Redefining Bike Design

 Ask any dedicated cyclist about saddle sores, and you’ll get a knowing sigh—maybe even a scar story or two.
 But for women, the sore often runs more than skin deep.
 It speaks to a long history of cycling gear that wasn’t designed with them in mind.
 Behind every ache, bruise, or seat-induced wince, there’s a legacy of having to adapt to equipment built for another body.
 Now, as cycling culture evolves, the saga of the saddle sore is turning into a story of innovation and long-overdue recognition.

-Let’s take a ride through the decades: from the crude seats of the 1800s to today’s pressure-mapped and customizable designs.
-We’ll see not only how women have had to “make do”-but how they’re now driving the search for true comfort, better health, and inclusive cycling, one mile (and one new saddle) at a time.
+Let’s ride through the decades: from crude 1800s seats to today’s pressure-mapped, customizable designs.
+We’ll see how women have had to “make do”—and how they’re now driving the search for true comfort, better health, and inclusive cycling, one mile (and one new saddle) at a time.

 The Roots: Inheriting the Wrong Designs

 Cycling exploded in popularity in the late 19th century, but the gear?
-It was all about men.
+All about men.
 Early bicycle saddles were slim, hard, and designed for a forward-leaning male body.
 When women joined the fun, manufacturers offered awkward, over-padded “ladies’ saddles” as an afterthought.
-Most were heavy, unwieldy, and, frankly, just as uncomfortable.
+Most were heavy, unwieldy, and just as uncomfortable.

 This patchwork approach stuck.
-Instead of creating fundamentally new products, the industry kept tweaking the original “male” design-widening the back, adding a bit of extra cushioning, or shortening the nose.
-For most women, these so-called fixes just meant learning to ride through the pain-as anyone who’s finished a long event knows all too well.
+Instead of creating fundamentally new products, the industry kept tweaking the original “male” design—widening the back, adding extra cushioning, or shortening the nose.
+For most women, these so-called fixes meant learning to ride through the pain.
+Anyone who’s finished a long event knows that feeling.

 Medical Blind Spots and the Quest for Evidence

 For years, medical studies focused on men.
-Perineal numbness and the risk of erectile dysfunction dominated scientific discussions, while issues affecting female cyclists-labial swelling, vulvar numbness, and soft tissue injuries-hardly registered.
+Perineal numbness and erectile dysfunction risk dominated discussions, while issues affecting female cyclists—labial swelling, vulvar numbness, soft tissue injuries—hardly registered.
 Only recently have surveys shown the scale of the problem: close to half of female riders have experienced chronic discomfort, tissue changes, or even needed surgical intervention.

 Women’s saddle sores go way beyond surface chafing.
 Common issues include: